Venomous snake found in Rangiora supermarket banana box

 It's also a strictly tropical species that would not be able to survive a New Zealand winter and could not naturalise here.

-One or two snakes are found past the border- dead and alive - around the country each year.
+One or two snakes are found past the border- dead and alive - around New Zealand each year.

 A further four to eight are caught at the border.